How to write a song:

 If you’re a collaborative songwriter, you may come up with one or two of the elements and your collaborator(s) or bandmates provide the others.

-1. You’ll need a harmony instrument.
+1. You need a harmony instrument.
 Like a guitar, ukulele or piano.
 It’s hard to write songs on a melody instrument like a violin.
 Trust me, I’ve tried!

-2. You’ll need your voice, so you can sing the words and tune.
+1. You’ll need your voice, so you can work on the words and tune.

-3. And you’ll need to record your song, so you catch it before it blows away.
-You don’t need fancy recording gear to start with.
+1. You also need a way to record your song, so you catch it before it blows away.
 A phone or the recording software on your computer will do.
+You don’t need fancy gear at this stage.

 Catch the pieces as you get them.